Jump to Section

 For those who have struggled to find a treatment that works or anyone looking for alternative options to treatment they’re currently receiving, CBD could help.

-How CBD Could Help with Symptoms of Lyme Disease
+How CBD Oil May Help with Symptoms of Lyme Disease

 While we’re not suggesting you try to treat your own Lyme disease by simply smoking weed, we do believe that there is promise in cannabis and hemp products to help manage some of the symptoms associated with Lyme disease.